DoctorMcKay/sentry-bot-documentation/src/commands.md

 The only required argument is `limit`.
 This should be a number from 1-200, and is the maximum number of messages that Sentry will purge.
 If Sentry can't find enough messages to delete, then Sentry will delete as many as it can find.

 All other arguments are optional and will restrict which messages Sentry will delete.
 If you don't provide any additional arguments besides `limit`, then Sentry will delete all messages in the channel, newest first, up to your limit.

 - contains-substring: Only messages containing the provided substring will be deleted.
 String matching is case-insensitive, but punctuation is not ignored as in the Contains Substring automod condition.
 - user-type: Only messages sent by the specified user type (humans or bots) will be deleted.
 - from-user: Only messages sent by the speciifed user will be deleted.
 - with-mentions: Only messages that contain at least one user, role, or @everyone mention will be deleted.
 You can also choose "without mentions", which will only delete messages that do not contain a mention.
 - with-files: Only messages that contain at least one uploaded file will be deleted.
-You can also choose "without files", which will only delete messages that do not contain an uploaded file.
+You can also choose "without files" , which will only delete messages that do not contain an uploaded file.
 - with-links: Only messages that contain at least one link will be deleted.
 You can also choose "without links", which will only delete messages that have message content but do not contain links.
 - with-embeds: Only messages that contain embedded content (e.g. a Tweet or a linked image) will be deleted.
 You can also choose "without embeds", which will only delete messages that do not contain embedded content.
 Uploaded files do not qualify as embedded content.

 It is possible to create a series of arguments that are contradictory.
 For example, `from-user: @Sentry, user-type: humans` will not match any messages because Sentry is a bot, not a human.